shpan93/event-calendar/README.md

 ````
 gulp
 ````
-Then visit `localhost:3000` in your browser. or
+Then visit `localhost:3000` in your browser

+or

 ````
 npm start
 ````